andrewjpage/seqbox/README.md

     b. uploads everything in `01.test_todo_list_query` dir **twice** should return successful uploads for everything once. and then failed uploads for everything the second time round.

+3. Test adding in the multiples of things i.e. same sample source in multiple projects, multiple samples per sample source, multiple extracts per sample, etc.

+    a. `run_test_03.sh`

+    b. uploads everything in `03.test`

+    c. run queries in `03.test/checking_outputs.sql`

+4. Test that cant add same sample name to different project for same group etc (or whatever the rule is).